 Recently, Ryan served as an appointee of Governor Larry Hogan at the Maryland Transit Administration (MTA) as the senior director of communications and marketing for the agency.
 In this role, Ryan managed a team of nearly 30 people and oversaw a multi-million dollar marketing and communications budget for the agency that delivers transit options to the residents of Maryland.
 For his efforts in this role he was recognized by the Maryland Daily Record newspaper as one of their VIP List, which is 40 people under 40 who are leaders in the Baltimore area.
 He also received a similar 40 under 40 distinction from the national industry publication Mass Transit Magazine for his work transforming the MTA’s communications efforts.
 His success at the MTA allowed Ryan to form his own communications consulting firm.
 As a small business owner, he now provides strategic communications and marketing advice for state agencies and other organizations throughout Maryland.

 Ryan lives in Middle River with his wife Lauren, who is a surgical nurse practitioner at St. Joseph’s Hospital in Towson.
-They are the proud parents of their daughter Emily and sons Matthew and Luke and are expecting their fourth child soon.
+They are the proud parents of their daughter Emily and sons Matthew, Luke, and Jacob.
 Ryan received his master’s degree in public management from Johns Hopkins University and is a recent graduate of the Leadership Baltimore County program.
 Lauren has a Doctorate in Nursing Practice from the University of Maryland in Baltimore.
 The Nawrocki’s are parishioners of the Church of the Annunciation in Rosedale.